Anantaverma20/vision-compression-project/backend/ENV_SETUP.md

 6. Click "Deploy"

 **After updating, Cloud Run will automatically redeploy with the new environment variables.**

+## Observability

+The evaluation framework (`eval/`) includes local observability and tracing.
+See the main README.md for details on:
+- JSONL trace files
+- Per-question artifacts
+- Local evaluation system

 ## Verify Environment Variables are Loaded